A luminous and young galaxy at z=12.33 revealed by a JWST/MIRI detection of H{\alpha} and [OIII]

-GHZ2 is the most distant galaxy with direct detection of several transitions from the ionized gas (see also ref.\cite{Castellano2024}) and the brightest spectroscopically-confirmed galaxy at this early epoch.
-The physical conditions of GHZ2, revealed directly by the spectroscopy of the ionized gas, are extreme and rarely seen in the local Universe, with a low (but not pristine) metallicity, high ionization conditions, and high electron density.
+This study demonstrates the enormous potential of the Mid-Infrared Instrument, MIRI, on board JWST for the confirmation and characterization of the most distant galaxies in the Universe.
+Our observations make our target, GHZ2, the most distant galaxy with direct detection of several transitions from the ionized gas (see also ref.\cite{Castellano2024}) and one of the brightest spectroscopically-confirmed galaxy at this early epoch, with a robust spectroscopic redshift of $z=12.33\pm0.04$.
+The physical conditions of GHZ2, revealed directly by nebular emission lines, are extreme and rarely seen in the local Universe, with a low (but not pristine) metallicity, high ionization conditions, and high electron density.
 This emerging picture of compact galaxies with extreme conditions seems to be fairly common at high redshifts, particularly among the brightest systems, and might be associated with short bursts of young star formation with ages of a few tens of Myr and with the presence of massive, low-metallicity stars.
-Some of the properties of this early galaxy also resemble the observed features of AGN, particularly the hard ionizing spectra inferred from the observations presented here and from the JWST/NIRSPec data\cite{Castellano2024}.
+Some of the properties of this early galaxy might also resemble the observed features of AGN, particularly the hard ionizing spectra inferred from the observations presented here and from the JWST/NIRSPec data\cite{Castellano2024}.
 It is thus possible that this source might be, at least partially, powered by an active black hole.
-Further observations on this and other similar sources will significantly contribute to our understanding of early galaxy formation and black-hole growth, pushing the current frontiers into the formation epoch of the first massive objects in the Universe.
+Further observations on this and other similar sources will significantly contribute to our understanding of early galaxy formation and black-hole growth, pushing the current frontiers into the formation epoch of the first massive objects in the Universe.\\